Shape-constrained density estimation with Wasserstein projection

 of $[0, 1]$ be given, and let $\Delta u_i := u_i - u_{i-1}$.
 In the following, we assume that $Q_0 := Q_{\mu_n}$ is piecewise constant with respect to $\Pi$.
 That is, for each $i$ there exists $y_i$ such that

-This is the case if $\Pi$ is a refinement of the uniform grid $(\frac{i}{n})_{i = 0}^n$ (or its weighted analogue).
+This is the case if $\Pi$ is a refinement of the uniform grid $(i/n)_{i = 0}^n$ (or its weighted analogue).
 Otherwise, we may discretize and let $y_i$ be the $100u_i\%$-quantile of $\mu_n$.
-The reason why discretization is necessary is that the sets of break points in Theorems \ref{thm:monotone.characterization} and \ref{thm:log.concave.characterization} generally do not correspond to subsets of the data points and their quantile probabilities, and currently we do not have explicit characterizations of their locations.
+The reason why discretization is necessary is that the sets of break points in Theorems \ref{thm:monotone.characterization} and \ref{thm:log.concave.characterization} generally do not correspond to subsets of the data points and their quantile probabilities.
+Further study of these break points is a natural direction for future research.